 When I look back over my life I see it has came out a little backwards.
-I am stronger and more fit today than when I was in my twenties.
+Many days I am stronger and more fit today than when I was in my thirties.
 If you keep pushing yourself hard in the gym, you will be amazed at how far you can push in the field.
 Your body just responds.
 I exercise like my life depended on it!

 On my 80th birthday I plan to be in the gym pumping iron.
 Where do you plan to be?

 “Exercise may not add more time to your life, but it will certainly add more life to your time.”